Arkmj99/Summer-Olympics-Data-Analysis-ETG/README.md

 #About me

-I'm a third year student pursuing a Btech degree electronics and communication engineering.
-I have amateur interests in AI and data science and aim to further these interests.
+I'm a third year student pursuing a Btech degree in electronics and communication engineering.
+I have amateur interests in AI and data science and aim to further those interests.

 #Ways to contact me